 You can opt for either real leather or faux leather.
 The benefit to real leather is it ages nicely and you'll have a unique piece for your study.
 Check out your local furniture stores, Pier 1 imports, or Pottery Barn for great selections.

-But it doesn’t have to break the bank either.
+However, your chair doesn't have to break the bank.
 You can find decently priced ones at Walmart or Target that still look great.
 Also, check your local thrift stores or classifieds.
-You might find the perfect piece, and their selections are often unique compared to what you’ll find in the stores.
+You might find the perfect piece, and their selections are often unique than what you'll find in stores.

 2. A Desk

-After all, it is a study.
-If you’re looking for something to put your laptop on, then get something basic like a writing desk.
+It is, after all, a study.
+If you're looking for something to put your laptop on, then get something basic like a writing desk.